LegacyNsfw/Cpu32Emulator/misc/journal.md

 I was concerned that it was going to store just one address per tile, which wouldn't be useful... but it was planning to add every address in a tile, which will be fine.
 Not space-efficient, but speed-efficient.
 We'll need to use weak references so that tiles can be evicted, but we'll get to that later.
 So, then:

 > Implement phase 1 of the disassembly view plan.

+It needed a couple small nudges to get through the whole plan, but the code is there now.

+And the problem is that it doesn't even get invoked, because